-Forty years ago this summer, the small fraternity of adult baseball card collectors surely began corresponding by mail and sharing long-distance phone conversations once the existence of a new type of issue.
-The only place it seemed to be showing up was in New England.
+In the mid-1970s, the small fraternity of adult baseball card collectors surely began corresponding by mail and sharing long-distance phone conversations once the existence of a new set.
+The only place it seemed to be showing up was in a small area of New England.
 The 1974 Topps Deckle Edge set, as it came to be known, was one of the many ‘test’ issues Topps produced during the decade.
-Today, despite its black and white photos, the ’74 Deckle Edge set has become a bit of a classic.
+Today, despite its black and white photos and unusual size, ’74 Deckle Edge set has become a bit of a classic.

 The backs of the cards featured something that had never been done before and has rarely been seen in the hobby since: dated photos.
 Printed in a cursive style and rather formal, the copy includes not only a date but the location of the photo.
 At the bottom is a newspaper-style paragraph highlighting a player’s recent achievement.

-Aaron, Nolan Ryan, Johnny Bench, Pete Rose, Frank and Brooks Robinson, Tom Seaver, Lou Brock, Bob Gibson, Reggie Jackson, Rod Carew and other notables are the most expensive players in the set, which doesn’t really have any ‘scarce’ cards.
+Aaron, Nolan Ryan, Johnny Bench, Pete Rose, Frank and Brooks Robinson, Tom Seaver, Lou Brock, Bob Gibson, Reggie Jackson, Rod Carew, Carl Yastrzemski, Willie McCovey, Thurman Munson and other notables are the most expensive players in the set, which doesn’t really have any ‘scarce’ cards.

 Backs were printed in either gray or the more scarce white color.
 Proof versions exist without the scalloped edges.